One Simple But Powerful Way To Start Eating Mindfully

 I've heard it said more than a few times that being mindful is simple, but it isn't easy—and I certainly won't argue with that!
 The same can be said for mindful eating—the techniques are simple, but like lots of things, it takes practice.

-There's one thing that most of us have become so used to doing that we don't even notice it, but if we stopped doing it we'd find it much easier to eat mindfully.
-I promise you that doing this can be your gateway to more mindful meals, which can lead to more satisfaction from your food, more enjoyment and fewer instances of eating too much or too little at mealtime.
+There's one thing that most of us have become so used to doing that we don't even notice it—but if we stopped doing it we'd find it much easier to eat mindfully.
+Making this one adjustment to your behavior can serve as your gateway to more mindful meals.
+And that can lead to more satisfaction from your food, more enjoyment and fewer instances of eating too much (or too little) at mealtime.

 So, what's the big strategy that can make or break our mindful meals?

 Yep, that's it.
 I know, it seems so easy.
 However, if you think about it, #distractions while eating are both pervasive and invasive.
 We do so many things in a distracted state these days that we may not even notice that we're distracting ourselves when eating.
 Yet, allowing distractions into our mealtimes (or snack times) practically guarantees that you'll be eating that food mindlessly.
 Consider these common scenarios:

 You turn on the TV when you eat: I feel like a cranky Mom when I discuss this with mindful eating class participants (no eating in front of the TV!) but there is no question that paying attention to the television makes it much harder to pay attention to your body and your food.
 Have you ever noticed that whatever food you're eating while watching TV somehow "disappears."
 When you finally tear your eyes away from the screen and look down at your plate, somehow there are no nachos left on the plate!
 Were they good?
 Did you enjoy them?
 Did your brain even register that you were eating them?
 While your body may actually feel full after you methodically but mindlessly ate those nachos, your satisfaction from those nachos is likely lacking.
 And that can lead you to another trip to the kitchen for something else to satisfy you.